nextstrain/nextstrain.org/static-site/content/blog/2025-12-31-norovirus.md

 ## Phylogenetic analysis

 Nextstrain provides regularly updated phylogenetic monitoring of norovirus along several different facets.
 Since this is a highly recombining virus, we provide individual gene trees as well as the full genome tree of all norovirus samples, building off the prior effort of Allison Li and Katie Kistler and John Huddleston.
-They have also faceted the genome trees along important VP1 genogroups GII.2, GII.3, GII.4, GII.6 and GII.17.
-Therefore, as of the time of this writing, we provide 14 regularly updated views of norovirus evolution.
+They have also faceted the genome trees along important VP1 genotypes GII.2, GII.3, GII.4, GII.6 and GII.17.
+Therefore, as of the time of this writing, we provide **14 regularly updated views** of norovirus evolution.
 We welcome feedback or requests if other groups or combinations are useful to the field.

-We maintain **14 views** of norovirus evolution:

 | group | genome | p48 | NTPase | p22 | VPg | 3CLpro | RdRp | VP1 | VP2 |
 |:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|